constantology/m8/README.md

 Returns a normalised Boolean value for a String, Number, null or undefined.

-Everything will return `true`, except for the followingm which all return `false`:
+Everything will return `true`, except for the following which all return `false`:

 ```javascript